UNIFIED COMMAND FREQUENTLY ASKED QUESTIONS

 Where is the product being transferred?

-Responders are currently transferring recovered product from the tank farm and impacted waterways in accordance with the plan as submitted to and approved by state and federal environmental agencies.
+Responders have transferred recovered product from the tank farm and impacted waterways in accordance with the plan as submitted to and approved by state and federal environmental agencies.

 If it rains, does it make cleanup and recovery efforts more difficult?